HaXi-356/CSRF---Synchronizer-Token-Packet/README.md

 - # CSRF---Synchronizer-Token-Packet

+-----INFOR-----

-- clone the stp.rar folder and put it inside htdocs.
+- First clone the stp.rar folder and put it inside htdocs.
 Then extract the file and access the content using localhost/stp/ in your web browser.

+- Username and the Password is given in the index.php page